AIML-Sagnik-Ghosal/KBC_GAME/README.md

 -**H. Rider Haggard
 -**Robert Louis Stevenson

-###Scope of Improvement
+## Scope of Improvement
-##Database Integration: Build a database to store user data such as name, preferences, and highest score.
+- **Database Integration**: Build a database to store user data such as name, preferences, and highest score.
-##Multi-user Support: Enhance the app to handle multiple users simultaneously.
+- **Multi-user Support**: Enhance the app to handle multiple users simultaneously.
-##Category and Difficulty Selection: Add another page for users to initialize categories and difficulty levels from 'the-trivia-api.com' before starting the quiz.
+- **Category and Difficulty Selection**: Add another page for users to initialize categories and difficulty levels from 'the-trivia-api.com' before starting the quiz.
-##Welcome Page: Create a welcome page to greet users and provide instructions or options before starting the quiz.
+- **Welcome Page**: Create a welcome page to greet users and provide instructions or options before starting the quiz.